Saltsjöbanan

-From January 2023 until December 2024, the entire Saltsjöbanan was closed for reconstruction, after the westernmost section from Henriksdal to Slussen had already been suspended since 2016.
+From January 2023 until December 2024, the entire Saltsjöbanan was closed for reconstruction and replaced with buses, after the westernmost section from Henriksdal to Slussen had already been suspended since 2016 because of the Projekt Slussen project at the Slussen area.
+Services on the section are expected to be reopened in 2028.

 Services partially resumed on 15 December 2024 between Saltsjö-Järla and Saltsjöbaden as well as between Igelboda and Solsidan, with full service beyond Saltsjö-Jarla to Slussen planned for 2028.

 History

 K.A.
 Wallenberg largely initiated and financed the project.
 The railway's initial purpose was to offer a quick way for stressed-out Stockholm residents to get to planned beaches and recreational facilities around Saltsjöbaden.
 The construction of the railway went faster than expected, but turned out to be very expensive, mostly owing to the problems building the last stretch into the city, which involved a lot of tedious work with explosives to even out the ground and to build two long tunnels, one of which was the country's longest at the time of the construction.
 This sudden increase in costs led the tunnels to be nicknamed "Wallenberg's downfall" ("Wallenbergs undergång") for a while afterwards.

 Saltsjöbanan was inaugurated on 1 July 1893 and was operated with steam locomotives until 1910 after which the lines were gradually electrified (circa 1 kV DC).
 The construction of the branch that runs from Igelboda to Solsidan (also called Vårgärdsbanan) was fully contracted to a Danish company, Brøchner-Larsen & Krogh.
 The branch opened in 1913.

 Initially the railway was operated by Järnvägs AB Stockholm-Saltsjön, and carried a great deal of profitable freight traffic.
 This diminished with time, and by the 1960s it was no longer breaking even, and a complete closure was considered.
 However, the Stockholm County Council took over the line in 1969, and today it is owned by Storstockholms Lokaltrafik (SL).

 To this day, the route remains mostly unchanged since the early 1900s, but has seen slight alterations at its outer ends.
 In the 1940s, the western end was extended by about 400 m, moving its Stockholm terminus from Stadsgården to the more centrally located Slussen interchange.
 Conversely, the easternmost end, which once ran all the way to the Saltsjöbaden shore, for convenient transfer to archipelago ferries, now stops about 200 m inland.
 A railway branch also used to go from slightly west of Östervik to a gravel pit in Snörom, a distance of about 3 km.
 It was however only used for industrial purposes.
 The branch was decommissioned as early as 1902 and all that remains today is a minor road with the same stretch.
 A Culemeyer trailer is stored a railway siding linked to the passing track near Storängen Station.